 In-clinic abortion works more than 99 out of every 100 times.

-In-clinic abortions up to 14 weeks of pregnancy are provided at several of our health centers.
+In-clinic abortions up to 17 weeks and 6 days of pregnancy are provided at several of our health centers.

 What to Expect

 Pregnant patients are counseled on all of the options available to them for the pregnancy.
 Each patient is given specific and detailed information on the abortion procedure they have chosen.

 Your health history will be reviewed to screen for any possible health problems.
 An ultrasound is done to determine how many weeks pregnant you are.
 Blood will be drawn to check your Rh Status and to check for anemia (low iron).
 Other testing may be done if needed.